 \begin{Lem}

 \end{Lem}

 \begin{proof} When $u = w_0$, this statement is well-known (cf.~\cite[Claim 2.4.2]{Bez}).
 One can show that the general case holds along the lines of \cite[Proposition 7]{b}.
 Indeed, let $w_{0}u^{-1}=s_{\alpha_{1}} \cdot \ldots \cdot s_{\alpha_{N-\ell(u)}}$ be a reduced decomposition, where $N=l(w_0)=|\Delta^+|$.
-Then, similar to the argument in~\cite[Lemma~4]{b}, it is easy to see that we still have the sequence of the following $\fg$-module epimorphisms:
+Then, similarly to the argument in~\cite[Lemma~4]{b}, it is easy to see that we still have a sequence of the following $\fg$-module epimorphisms:

-where $c(u):=\codim_Y(Z_u)=N-l(u)$.
+where $c(u)=\codim_Y(Z_u)=N-l(u)$.
 Thus, the argument of~\cite{b} still applies and we get:

 On the other hand, the vanishing result in~\eqref{eq:B-case updated} is just the $B$-case of Theorem~\ref{thm:purity 2}. \end{proof}